 After threatening the traveler, he soon realized that he was right… and that he was weary of being alone, and unable to leave the timeless place.

 The traveler, wishing to show kindness to the dragon, pulled a drum out of his belongings, and began to play a song. tum tum tum… tum tum tum…

 Softly he played, and the dragon, remembering all of those he had eaten, lowered and rested his head… tum tum tum… tum tum tum…

 As the traveler continued playing, the dragon began telling him tales of the countless people he had eaten, and how avarice had caused them to battle him, or betray him.
 For hours, the dragon told his tales in the timeless place, the traveler continuing his rhythmic drumming, and listening politely.
 Tum tum tum…tum tum tum…

+The dragon finished his last tale, and in closing his eyes… at long last left the timeless place.
 The traveler put away his drum, and, still pitying the dragon, carved out of his armor a Mask, so that the dragon may go with him, and see the world outside of the timeless place.

 For a while, the Mask was happy to be with the traveler, seeing the places he traveled, and hearing many tales, and seeing many happy, kind people.
 Until avarice had yet again showered upon the dragon, even in this form.
 Someone had stolen the Mask from the traveler.

 Moving from hand to hand, each greedier and with more hatred, after decades, the Mask began to grow enraged, and mad, but unable to do anything about it.
 It was true that the dragons armor had incredible power, and the dragon themselves as well, so it’s no surprise that all that hatred, and anger, would warp the Masks original intent, or gaining freedom and kindness.